Anders44/F20-1015/syllabus.md

 ## Office Hours

-Online: Office hours are online - you can make an appointment but I will be online in zoom Monday, Wednesday, Friday from 8:00am till 9:00am.
+Online: Office hours are online - you can make an appointment but I will be online in Zoom Monday, Wednesday, Friday from 8:00am till 9:00am.
 Additional office hours will be announced.

 ## Grading

-Your grade is from the Projects, 2 Tests (Midterm and Final) and the paper.
+Your grade is from the Projects, 2 Tests (Midterm and Final).

 | Title                                         | Points  | Book Chapter  | Date    |
 |:----------------------------------------------|---------|:--------------|:-------:|